Prag8855/aab/content/guides/housing-scams.md

 The landlord invites you to see the apartment.
 The apartment does not belong to them.
 They only rented the place to show it to you.
 They will steal your deposit and disappear.[^15]

+This scam is harder to notice.
+Talk to the neighbours to verify that the scammer really lives there.
+Check if their name matches the name on the mailbox.

 ### Identity theft

 The scammer creates fake apartment listings.
 When you apply for the apartment, you must send many documents, like a passport and a bank account statement.
 They use those documents you send to steal your identity.[^6]